gramoscelli/vscode-openocd-educiaa/README.md

 ![launch.json executable](images/executable.png)

+(We will use "Commands Substitions" in the future and avoid this *ad-hoc* modification).

 Now you can use the VS Code menu to RUN/DEBUG the program.

 ## Using launcher buttons on Statusbar